artyom-beilis/OpenLiveStacker/README.md

 ## Status

 - Beta, runs on Linux and Android.
-- Works with UVC and ASI ZWO Cameras
+- Works with ASI ZWO, ToupTek and UVC Cameras

 ## Roadmap